-Non-small cell lung cancer is a disease in which malignant (cancer) cells form in the tissues of the lung.
-The lungs are a pair of cone-shaped breathing organs in the chest.
-The lungs bring oxygen into the body as you breathe in.
-They release carbon dioxide,a waste product of the body’s cells,as you breathe out.
+Small cell lung cancer is a disease in which malignant (cancer) cells form in the tissues of the lung.
+The lungs are a pair of cone-shaped breathing organs that are found within the chest.
+The lungs bring oxygen into the body when breathing in and take out carbon dioxide when breathing out.
 Each lung has sections called lobes.
 The left lung has two lobes.
-The right ..
+The right lung,which is slightly ...

 Lung Cancer Prevention (PDQ®): Prevention - Health Professional Information [NCI] - About This PDQ Summary